uboslinux/ubos-docs/sphinx/users/backup.rst

-You can restore data either by specifying a local ``.ubos-backup`` file (using the ``--in <backupfile>`` command-line options) or by specifying an http URL from which the backupfile will first be downloaded (using the ``--url <backupurl>`` command-line options).
+You can restore data either by specifying a local ``.ubos-backup`` file (using the ``--in <backupfile>`` command-line options) or by specifying an http or https URL from which the backup file will first be downloaded (using the ``--url <backupurl>`` command-line options).
 In this section, we will assume your backup file is local but all commands should work equally with remote files.